NitinKamboj/K-Anonymisation---Clustering-Algorithm/Clustering-K_Anonymity/README.md

 ### Usage and Parameters:
-My Implementation is based on Python 2.7 (not Python 3.0).
+My Implementation is based on Python 3.7.3 64Bit architecture.
 Please make sure your Python environment is collectly installed.
 You can run Mondrian in following steps:

 1) Download (or clone) the whole project.

-2) Run `anonymized.py` in root dir with CLI.
+2) Run `anonymizer.py` in root dir with CLI or IDLE.

+3) Default K value is set to 10

 Parameters: